With Paddle’s Revenue Delivery Platform, it’s easy to implement gifting functionality in your checkout.

 Order fulfilment via webhook

 Once the customer has finished paying for the product they want to gift, you will receive a notification from us using the webhook, whose payload will include your pre-checkout custom fields.
-For example:

 Creation of a personalised coupon